oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/model-files.md

 | resources  | Describe the J2EE resources used in the domain             |
 | appDeployments  | Describe the applications and libraries used in the domain |

 You will notice the value pattern with `@@...@@`.
-These are macros that will be substituted in runtime by the `WDT` in the Operator environment.
+These are macros that will be resolved in runtime by the `WDT` in the Operator environment.
 For a description of model file macro references to secrets and environment variables, see [Model file macros](#model-file-macros).

 ### Important notes about WDT model files